AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Audiences**

-* Variants are now supported when using **seed lists**.
+* **Seed lists** - Variants are now supported when using **seed lists**.
 Like each profile from the targeted audience, the seed addresses receive a copy of all the variants of the same message (such as the different treatments of a content experiment).

 Previously available as Beta, the following improvements are now available to all users: